About the Center for Mental Health + Aging

 Behind the Center for Mental Health + Aging is a team of clinicians and experts

-Board Certified Clinical Health Psychologist | Co-Director of CE Training
+Licensed Clinical Psychologist | Co-Director of CE Training

 Endsley Real is a licensed clinical social worker.
 She has over 10 years of administrative experience in directing programs for those with substance use disorders, mental illness, and those living with HIV.
 Ms. Real is currently Chair of the Nominating Committee for Association of Social Work Boards charged with selecting the slate for the ASWB Board of Directors.
 She served for 5 years on the State of Georgia Composite Board for Professional Counselors, Social Workers, and Marriage and Family Therapist including 2 years as the board chair.